 Transportation in East Fork State Park

-East Fork State Park is easy to access by RV or car since it is located just 25 miles from Cincinnati, OH, off of Old State Route 32.
-Local roads will take you anywhere you want to go within the park from the Park Office and boat ramp to the campgrounds and trailheads.
-There are no driving restrictions for RVs or trailers within the park so you'll be able to get around easily, whether you're in your rig or another vehicle.
+East Fork State Park is easy to access by RV or car since it is located just 25 miles from Cincinnati, OH, off of Old State Route 125.
+This smaller road connects with more-traveled routes like OH-222, which in turn will lead you to OH-749, US-52 (also known as the Ohio Scenic Byway), and I-275.
+The park entrance is located on the south side of the park and William H. Harsha Lake.
+Local roads within the park will take you anywhere you want to go, from the Park Office and boat ramp to the campgrounds and trailheads.
+There are no driving restrictions for RVs or trailers within the park, so you'll be able to get around easily.

 Should you wish to get out of your RV for a nice stroll around the campground, go for it.
 Walk to the Camp Office or test your skills out at the basketball court located near the office area.